-- ‘Shielded’ with a foil jacket to cancel any external interference
+- ‘Shielded’ with a foil jacket to cancel any outside interference

-- Commonly used for large-scale enterprises for high-end applications as well as exterior cabling that may be exposed to environmental elements.
+- Used primarily for large-scale enterprises, high-end applications, and exterior cabling that will be exposed to environmental elements.

-Coaxial cables are high-frequency transmission cables made up of a single solid-copper core.
-Data is transferred electrically over the inner conductor and has 80X more transmission capacity than twisted pair cables.
+Coaxial cables are high-frequency transmission cables made up of a single solid copper core that transfers data electrically over the inner conductor.
+Coax has 80X more transmission capacity than twisted-pair cables.

-This type of cable is commonly used to deliver TV signals (its higher bandwidth makes it more suitable for video applications) and to connect computers in a network.
-Along with stable transmission of data, coaxial cables also have anti-jamming capabilities and can effectively protect signals from being interfered.
-The cost is slightly higher than twisted pair but still considered more economical than fiber.
+This type of cable is commonly used to deliver TV signals (its higher bandwidth makes it more suitable for video applications) and to connect computers to a network or to the internet.
+Along with the stable transmission of data, coax also has anti-jamming capabilities and can effectively protect signals from being interfered with.
+The cost is slightly higher than twisted-pair cables, but still more economical than fibre.
 There are also two types of coaxial cables:

 - Most commonly used to transmit video signals

-- Often connects video signals between different components like DVDs, VCRs, or receivers commonly known as A/V cables
+- Often used to connect video signals between different components like DVDs, VCRs, or receivers commonly known as A/V cables

 - Primarily utilized to transmit a data signal in a 2-way communication system